 In 2013, the OfficeMax merger (the "Merger") was completed and integration activities similar to the actions described above began.
 The Company also assumed certain restructuring liabilities previously recorded by OfficeMax.
 In mid-2014, the Company's real estate strategy (the "Real Estate Strategy") identified 400 retail stores for closure through 2016 along with planned changes associated with the integration of the two companies' supply chains.
 During the second quarter of 2016, the Company completed the retail store closures under this program.
-Changes to the Company's supply chain related to the Merger are anticipated to be substantially complete by the end of 2017.
+During the third quarter of 2017, the changes to the Company's supply chain related to the Merger were also completed.
+The significant components of expenses incurred by the Company relating to the Merger activities are discussed below.